larytet/mcachego/README.md

 The cache API is a thin wrapper around a custom hashtable and an expiration queue.
 The key is a string and data is unsafe.Pointer.
 See TestAddCustomType() for usage.

+## Application notes

+The cache keep unsafe.Pointre instead of Go references.
+This means that the application can not not rely on the Go memory management.
+For example, objects stored in the cached can not be allocated from the Go heap.
+You have two fast options:

+* Allocate an array of objects, keep the index in the cache.
+* Create "unsafe" pool.

+Unsafe pool New() alocates the specified number of memory blocks.
+The raw memory block is large enough to fit object of the specified type.
+The pool Alloc()/Free() API operates with pointers to the blocks (at this point Go crowd runs away crying to things like https://github.com/patrickmn/go-cache).

 ## ToDo

 I want the hash function to cluster for most popular keys.
 The idea is that popular lookups can fit a single 4K memory page and rarely trigger a data cache miss.